 There is substantial room to improve M&E for World Bank projects and the tracking of M&E quality.
 Since 2006, when IEG started rating M&E quality, the share of closed Bank investment projects rated "substantial" or "high" on M&E quality (a composite of M&E design and M&E implementation) has remained fairly constant at around 30 percent (figure 3.1).
 The share rated "negligible" fell from 18 percent for FY06 exits to 10 percent for FY14 exits (resulting in more projects rated "modest" on M&E quality).
-The abolition of the Quality Assurance Group (QAG) in 2010 means that the World Bank's no longer has a mechanism for monitoring the quality at entry of development objectives and results frameworks in real time nor does it conduct evaluability assessments.
-Instead, the World Bank scorecard monitors the share of projects with reported baseline data for all development objectives in the first ISR: this indicator improved from 69 percent in FY13 to 80 percent in FY15.3 This is a relevant but partial indicator of M&E implementation, but not of its design.
+The abolition of the Quality Assurance Group (QAG) in 2010 means that the Bank no longer has a mechanism for monitoring the quality at entry of development objectives and results frameworks in real time nor does it conduct evaluability assessments.
+Instead, the World Bank scorecard monitors the share of projects with reported baseline data for all development objectives in the first ISR: this indicator improved from 69 percent in FY13 to 80 percent in FY15.6 This is a relevant but partial indicator of M&E implementation, but not of its design.

 Only 3 percent of World Bank projects are rated high on M&E quality.
 The characteristics of successful project M&E are intuitive: these projects have clear results frameworks and a plan to collect data that receives timely follow-through with M&E activities that are computerized, quality controlled, aligned with client systems, and integrated into the operation rather than an ad hoc process, according to systematic content analysis of IEG validation of ICRs done for this report (see also box 2.2).
-Conversely, projects with negligible M&E quality (15 percent of the total) often have overly ambitious or complicated data collection plans, unclear results frameworks, and weak institutional arrangements, resulting in delayed baseline data, irregular reporting, and information that lacks credibility (see appendix I).
+Conversely, projects with negligible M&E quality (15 percent of the total) often have overly ambitious or complicated data collection plans, unclear results frameworks, and weak institutional arrangements, resulting in delayed baseline data, irregular reporting, and information that lacks credibility.
 This squares with analysis of IEG's Project Performance Assessment Reports (PPARs) done for the 2014 Results and Performance of the World Bank Group report and analysis of ICR reviews done in collaboration with the forthcoming 2015 Results and Performance report.
 Issues related to M&E design and institutional capacity are prevalent and tend to more commonly affect projects with ultimately unsuccessful IEG outcome ratings, as table 3.1 makes clear.
-For example, unclear, inappropriate or overly ambitious indicators affected 65 percent of projects rated Marginally Unsatisfactory and below.4
+For example, unclear, inappropriate or overly ambitious indicators affected 65 percent of projects rated Marginally Unsatisfactory and below.8

 Table 3.1.
-Weak M&E Has No Single Cause: M&E Issues Identified in a Sample of ICR Reviews
+Weak M&E Has No Single Cause: M&E Issues Identified in a Sample of ICR Reviews to systematically audit or quality control data.

-There is no systematic, ongoing quality control or assessment of project monitoring data.
-Staff in IEG, research, and operations offered a number of examples of instances of inaccurate data.
-It is outside the scope for IEG's validations and PPARs to systematically audit or quality control data.
 It is not known how many projects conduct their own data assessments, but analysis by the evaluation team finds this practice to be positively associated with M&E quality.
 In interviews, some staff emphasized the need for more Bank efforts in ensuring reliable data.